M.R. Osborne: Career

+translation into English of the text since Manly Palmer Hall's 1933 version.

 Osborne is a member of the Societas Rosicruciana in Anglia (SRIA) and Director of Studies of the Society's Pythagoras College.
 In 2018, he won the prestigious Companion of Christian Rosenkreutz Prize for both his research papers on The Lessons of Lyon.
 The prize is described in The Square Magazine as an award in recognition of "Outstanding researches and scholarship rendered to the society."
-Osborne participates as a lecturer and guest speaker.
 He contributes to Watkins' Mind, Body & Spirit Magazine, an internationally recognised publication on various subjects from contemporary spirituality to mysticism.

+Three of Osborne's books have been the subject of long-form review essays on Via Hygeia, a specialist online "bibliotherapy" project devoted to wisdom and esoteric literature: The Most Holy Trinosophia (2021 edition), The Alchemy of William Blake ("Alchemy for the Algorithmic Age"), and Rosicrucian Death ("Wittgenstein and Bergson at the Café").